-Today is the birthday of John Stocker (August 5, 1850-July 19, 1903).
+Today is the birthday of Johann Christ “John” Stocker (August 5, 1850-July 19, 1903).
 He was born in Baden, Germany, but moved to Pennsylvania, working for Frederick Lauer in Reading for 17 years before opening his own small brewery with John Roehrich in 1891, initially known as the John C. Stocker & John Roehrich Brewery.
 By 1897, Stocker was the sole owner and renamed it the John C. Stocker Brewery.
 There seems to be some confusion about his middle initial.
-Some sources say it was a “C” while others report it was a “G.” The brewery continued after he died, briefly as the Estate of John C. Stocker Brewery for two years, and then it became known as the Fairview Brewery, until 1912.
+The brewery continued after he died, briefly as the Estate of John C. Stocker Brewery for two years, and then it became known as the Fairview Brewery, until 1912.
 From 1912 until closed by prohibition it was called the Mt.
 Penn Brewing Co.
 It reopened after prohibition as the Fisher Brewing Co., at least until 1934.
 Thereafter it was known briefly as the Woerner Brewery and then the Adam C. Jaeger Brewing Co. until it closed for good in 1943.
-I was unable to find any photos of Stocker.

 This biography of Stocker is from the “Historical and Biographical Annals of Berks County, Pennsylvania,” edited by Morton Luther Montgomery: